 BACK ALLEY The owners of Uniquely Chic, the flower shop next door to 430 Foss St., worry that tasting-room traffic would clog the flow of flower deliveries and pickups on the backside of their shop.
 (Photo by Simone Wilson)

 Foss is a unique street in town.
-A one-way alley of sorts that runs parallel to Healdsburg Avenue for a single block, it causes all kinds of confusion among drivers looking for parking.
+A dead-end alley of sorts that runs parallel to Healdsburg Avenue for a single block, it causes all kinds of confusion among drivers looking for parking.
 It may very well be the only street in Healdsburg that has ever been compared to New York City.

 At the tasting-room hearing, Foss Street resident Charlene Schnall challenged planning commissioners to come watch the circus.
 “You have RVs, you have trucks, you have cars—all day long, backing up,” she said.
 “And then you have other trucks and other cars turning because they don’t know it’s a dead-end street.
 It’s a joke.
 I think before you approve this, you owe it to us, as people that live there, to come look at that street and figure out how to accommodate safety.
 If you don’t do that, I don’t think you’re doing your job.”